Sunday, December 22, 2013

 We've reviewed what the citation from Eduard Norden says, now notice what it doesn't say.

-It doesn't mention Nimrod.
-It doesn't claim Nimrod's birthday.
-It doesn't say 2000 BC, it says 1996 BC.
-Nimrod should have been long dead by either of those years.
+And who was Nimrod anyway?
 Some people say Nimrod was the Scorpion King.
 That makes him dead over 1,000 years by this point.
 Some say Nimrod was Sargon of Akkad, in which case he would have been dead around 300 years.
+The Sumerian King List puts Sargon of Akkad many centuries and many kings after the flood, which means Sargon is problematic.
 Others say Nimrod was really Hammurabi, in which case he wouldn't have been born yet.
 And Semiramis, she lived in the 800s BC.
-If you don't know when Nimrod lived, you don't know anything.
+If you don't know when Nimrod lived, you don't know much of anything.
+But this we do know - No man who lived in the 2000s BC married a woman who lived in the 800s.

 That date was only chosen at all because some German author said the solstice fell on some days.
 Nothing besides.
 Everything else is read into it.